celery/celery/docs/userguide/tasks.rst

     The name the task is registered as.

     You can set this name manually, or just use the default which is automatically generated using the module and class name.
+See :ref:`task-names`.

 .. attribute:: Task.abstract